Devil in the Detail

 - Conduct a trial data set through the model to test assumptions and results.

-- Implement the CTS discipline and identify the areas of opportunity to a) reduce costs, and b) improve sales.
+- Implement the CTS discipline and identify the areas of opportunity to reduce costs and improve sales.